 Lean Manufacturing in the Food Industry

 We are committed to the growth and continued success of Washington State’s food manufacturing industry.
 Working with with our team means tapping into a deep network of tools, resources, and manufacturing expertise.
-We leverage manufacturing grants, training and certification programs, events and on-site assistance to help empower employees and transform businesses into powerful, agile operations.
+We leverage manufacturing grants, training and certification programs, food safety training, events and on-site assistance to help empower employees and transform businesses into powerful, agile operations.

 Staying current on regulations for human food and animal food is a necessity.
 Our highly experienced food processing specialists offer value driven solutions to food manufacturers including expertise on food related gap analysis, food safety program development and product and process guidance and cost-savings.
 Impact Washington also assists with Food Safety Planning, Good Manufacturing Practices, Food Safety and Modernization Act (FSMA) compliance, Hazard Analysis, Seafood HACCP and food defense programs.